and on the seventeenth day of the seventh month the ark came to rest on the mountains of Ararat.”Genesis 8:4

-Why Mt Ararat, why not a mountain much closer to the heart of a Jew and a mountain much closer to Israel?
+Why the mountains of Ararat, why not a mountain much closer to the heart of a Jew and a mountain much closer to Israel?

 It is generally recognised that Moses is the writer of Genesis.
 (By that I mean he took information from other older documents and was also inspired by God.
 See: Could early man write?).

-Mt Ararat was about 800 miles away from Mt Nebo (Deutonomy 34:1) where Moses died.
+Ararat was about 800 miles away from Mount Nebo where Moses died:

-Surely if the story was a myth, the Jews would have preferred Mt Nebo, or Mt Hermon mountains close to them.
+Surely if the story was a myth, the Jews would have preferred Mount Nebo, or Mount Hermon mountains close to them.

 So it was most probable that Moses faithfully copied the word ‘Ararat’ from Noah’s original ship’s log.